-continued this trend in 1982 [FCC 82-357] by permitting Comsat to go beyond its carriers' carrier limitation and service customers directly.
-This action was contingent on a maior restructuring of Comsat [FCC 82-372] to separate its unregulated competitive activities from those that were left regulated.
+continued this trend in 1982 [PCC 82-357] by permitting Comsat to go beyond its carriers' carrier limitation and -service customers directly.
+This was contingent on a action major restructuring of Comsat [FCC 82-372] to separate its unregulated competitive activities from those that were left requlated.
 At the same time, the FCC was considering direct access of carriers other than Comsat to Intelsat, bypassing Comsat.
-The FCC also decided to limit, as far as possible, its role in the allocation of communications circuits between cable satellites, and and to relv on competition.
+The FCC also decided to limit, as far as possible, in the allocation ο£ communications circuits between cable ลกด้ satellites, and to rely competition.

-In the Second Computer Inquiry [77 FCC 2nd 384 (1980)], the FCC deregulated enhanced telecommunications services that go beyond "basic" and regulated transmission.
-In the Telenet-Tymnet decision [FCC 82-377], the Commission reaffirmed that the Second Computer Inquiry decision extended also to international telecommunications services [13].
-The implication was that enhanced communications services from the US to other countries would not be subject to facilities or rate of return regulation.
+In the Second Computer Inquiry [77 FCC 2nd 384 (1980)], the deregulated enhanced telecommunications services that go beyond "basic" regulated transmission.
+In the Telenet-Tymnet decision [FCC 82-377], the Commission reaffirmed that Second Computer Inquiry decision extended also international to telecommunications services [13]. implication was that enhanced. communications services from the US to other countries would not be subject to facilities Or rate οf regulation.

-Proceeding to the next step, the FCC reconsidered its attitude toward the Intelsat cartel arrangements and the liberalization of the international satellite transmission market.
-In an extension of well-established its domestic policy, the FCC accepted applications from several private entrepreneurs for licenses to operate private trans-Atlantic satellite systems.
+Proceeding to the next step, the FCCreconsidered its attitude toward Intelsat cartel arrangements and the liberalization of the international satellite transmission market. extension αf its well-established domestic policy. the FCC accepted applications from several private entrepreneurs for licenses to operate trans-Atlantic private satellite systems.

 American deregulation thus threatened the protected status quo in an especially profitable sector.
-Neither Intelsat nor its constituent organizations wanted to be whittled down by competition, and therefore advanced the argument of crosssubsidization, since profits from the high density trans-Atlantic and North routes subsidize Pacific the low density routes.
+Neither Intelsat nor its constituent organizations wanted to be whittled down by competition, and therefore advanced the argument of cross-subsidization, since profits from the high density trans-Atlantic and North Pacific routes subsidize the low density routes.
 European PTTs were also concerned about the threat that competition on trans-Atlantic routes would pose to their own profitable international service.